 “I gave everything, everything, to have her!”
 Noelani knew even as she shouted that she was breaking a cardinal rule, one that had been so easy to set and believe in when Kōnane was a toddler – that Noelani would never use the sacrifices she’d made as an emotional bludgeon against Kōnane.
 And here she was, doing it, in front of thousands of alien watchers.

-The black dishes of Kōnane’s pupils received the image of Noelani curling down into her knees in shame and fury.
+The black dishes of Kōnane’s pupils received the image of Noelani curling into her knees in shame and fury.

 “No, no…”